<p class="MsoNormal">You can write an essay, create a model and upload pictures

 Welcome to Biomimicry Actions for Green!

 Discover ways you can help by taking personal action.
 You can select actions you're already doing,or will start doing, now that you learned something new.
-Small actions taken by a large number of people makes a difference.
+Small actions taken by a large number of people make a difference.

 GO GREENER-DESIGN PROJECTS

-Self Watering Graden
+Self Watering Garden

 Audience: Grade Level: 6-12